FX-Brokers.eu

 CySEC, FCA

 OANDA is one of the longest-established names in retail forex, operating since 1996.
 It is regulated by the FCA and passports into the Netherlands via MiFID II.
 There is no minimum deposit, which removes the barrier to entry entirely.
-OANDA offers its own proprietary platform alongside TradingView integration, and its pricing data and historical rate tools are widely used across the industry.
+OANDA offers its own proprietary platform alongside TradingView integration, and its pricing data and historical rate tools are widely used across the industry — the OANDA Rate data feed is cited by central banks and tax authorities worldwide.
 Spreads on EUR/USD average around 1.2 pips on the standard account.
 The lack of iDEAL support is a drawback for Dutch traders accustomed to instant deposits, though SEPA bank transfers and card payments are available.
-OANDA suits experienced traders who value data transparency and a long institutional track record.
+OANDA suits experienced traders who value data transparency, a long institutional track record, and no minimum deposit.

 Min deposit